Dieffenbacher

 Founded in 1873, the Dieffenbacher Group, located in Eppingen in the administrative district of Heilbronn in Baden-Württemberg, is a family-run enterprise in the field of mechanical engineering, plant systems engineering, and construction.
 They develop and manufacture press systems and complete production systems for the wood composites (e.g. oriented strand boards), automobile, aerospace and recycling industries.
+In addition, the company develops power plants and process equipment for energy generation and waste heat recovery.

 History

-The Company Dieffenbacher was founded in 1873 by Jakob Dieffenbacher in Eppingen.
+The Dieffenbacher company was founded by Jakob Dieffenbacher in 1873 in Eppingen.
 Jakob Dieffenbacher was a German master metalworker.
 The small enterprise performed various metalworking tasks as well as repairs of all kinds, especially for machines used in farming.

-After their master's examinations, Wilhelm and Friedrich Dieffenbacher, two sons of Jacob Dieffenbacher and master metalworkers, joined the family business as the second generation.
-In 1910, Wilhelm and Friedrich then transferred the ownership of the metalworking shop in the historical center of Eppingen to their brother Heinrich Dieffenbacher.
-At the same time, a factory directed by the brothers Wilhelm and Friedrich was constructed in the Heilbronner Strasse in Eppingen.
-The company was then renamed to the ‘Maschinenbauanstalt J. Dieffenbacher-Söhne’ (J Dieffenbacher and Sons Engineering Company).
+After their master's examinations, Wilhelm and Friedrich Dieffenbacher, two sons of Jakob Dieffenbacher and master metalworkers joined the family business as the second generation.
+In 1910, Wilhelm and Friedrich transferred the ownership of the metalworking shop in the historical center of Eppingen to their brother Heinrich Dieffenbacher.
+At the same time, a factory directed by the brothers Wilhelm and Friedrich was constructed on Heilbronner Strasse in Eppingen.
+The company was then renamed the ‘Maschinenbauanstalt J. Dieffenbacher-Söhne’ (J Dieffenbacher and Sons Engineering Company).
 At this time, the company's product range was actively converting to industrial products.
-The focus of production was on hydraulic fruit-, wine- and oil presses.
-With the increasing focus on the manufacture of machines, what was once known as the ‘Maschinenbauanstalt’ (Engineering company) became the ‘Maschinenfabrik’ (Machinery plant) in 1914.
+The focus of production was on hydraulic fruit, wine and oil presses.
+With the increasing focus on the manufacture of machines, what was once known as the Maschinenbauanstalt (Engineering company) became the Maschinenfabrik (Machinery plant) in 1914.

 After the end of the First World War, Dieffenbacher expanded its oil press and oil plant manufacturing business.
 In the mid-1920s, Dieffenbacher built the first hydraulic presses for use on Bakelite for the plastics industry.

 In the decade after World War II, Dieffenbacher's production product range changed.
-The company step by step removed itself from the production of presses for fruits and oil and went for the production of heavy machinery and industrial presses.
+The company gradually transitioned away from the production of presses for fruits and oil and went into the production of heavy machinery and industrial presses.

 As the third generation, Albert and Gerhard Dieffenbacher joined and assumed management of the company in 1952.
-Beginning in the 1950s the company set one focus amongst others on the production of particle board, veneer and ply wood presses due to the boom in the wood sector.
+Beginning in the 1950s the company set one focus amongst others on the production of particle board, veneer and plywood presses due to the boom in the wood sector.